ubccr/ccrdocs/pages/policies/support.md

 - **Support:**
     - CCR staff provide support during regular business hours, Monday through Friday 8am-5pm excluding University at Buffalo holidays.
 No weekend support is provided.
     - Emergency support is provided off-hours for critical infrastructure outages only (i.e. storage, networking, batch scheduler, cooling, electric, and cloud infrastructure [not instances]).
     - Requests for support are to be submitted to [CCR help](../help.md) and are handled on a first come, first served basis.
-We strive to respond within 48 hours to all requests for help.
+We strive to respond within 2 business days to all requests for help.
 Though hardware and software installations and configurations may take longer, they are usually completed within one week.

 - **Access:**
     - Accounts & access to your group’s cloud project in the Openstack GUI is granted to CCR account holders only.
 You control this through the Coldfront allocation management portal.